sandboxie-plus/sandboxie-docs/Content/FrequentlyAskedQuestions.md

 ### Why am I getting some Messages from Sandbox Driver?

 Not all messages are errors, some simply inform you of an event that has occurred.
-For more information, see [SBIE Messages](SBIEMessages.md).
+For more information, see [SBIE Messages](SBIEMessages.md) and [Log Messages To A File](MessagesFromSandboxie.md#log-messages-to-a-file).

 **Back to [Table of Contents](#technical)**